johnholloway77/Assignment2/README.md

 entered in one spot, where more can easily be added or removed.
 Changing the macro will automatically add or remove other lines in the rest of the header files

-fter cloning the repository, navigate to the downloaded directory and run:
+After cloning the repository, navigate to the downloaded directory and run:

 ```bash
 make compile